 Breeding birds: 11,000 territories

-Male and female corn buntings look similar but the male is larger.
-The have grey-brown upperparts with dark streaks.
-The rump and tail feathers have darker grey markings and the upperwing has dark brown feathers edged with grey.
+Adult corn buntings have grey-brown upperparts with dark streaks.
+The rump and uppertail coverts have darker grey markings, and the upperwing has dark brown feathers edged with grey.
 The tail is brown with white tips on the outer rectrices.

 Corn buntings breed from late May to early June and produce 2 or 3 broods a season.
 They build their nests on the ground, in a clump of grass, or within brambles.
 The female builds a loose structure from grass lined with finer materials.

 Corn buntings lay 4-6 white eggs with darker markings which are incubated by the female for 12-14 days.
 The chicks are fed by the female while the males stays near the nest continuously singing.
 Chicks fledge about 9-13 days after hatching but are unable to fly when they have left the nest spending their time hidden in thick vegetation near the nest.